mihainsto/bowtie/README.md

 - [Thanks](#thanks)

 ## Demo
-Here is a working live demo :  https://mihainsto.github.io/bowtie/
-(The demo does not contain api/backend functionality)
+Here is a working live demo :  https://mihainsto.github.io/bowtie/   (to be updated) (The demo does not contain api/backend functionality)

 ## Features